08 Apr 2019

 As a Personal Trainer,

-You can…Educate clients about the pillars of good nutrition and provide them with strategies to improve their eating habits, help clients choose the right food to eat before and after a workout, share nutrition ideas to support a client’s healthy lifestyle, share recipes for healthy meals.
+You can…Educate clients about the pillars of good nutrition and provide them with strategies to improve their eating habits, help clients choose the right food to eat before and after a workout, share nutrition ideas to support a client’s healthy lifestyle, and share recipes for healthy meals.

 Avoid advising on nutrition and food fads